ramsainanduri/split_multi_fasta/README.md

 # Split Multi Fasta into Individual Files

-Splitting one multi fasta file into multiple files with only sequence each using the sequence IDs as file names.
+Splitting one multi fasta file into multiple files with only one sequence each using the sequence IDs as file names.

 ## Usage